 "I am sure the day will come to where somebody will score more than 2096 points.
 It has been an honor for me to be the all time leading scorer up to this point, but it would be more of an honor if a player like William Buford from my hometown breaks the record.
 I think Toledo Ohio has been good to Ohio State Men’s Basketball and I hope the Toledo tradition can continue."

 Maybe one day the powers that be at Ohio State will look back on the rich history of Buckeye basketball and give players like Hopson their due, but if they don't, he should take solace knowing that Buckeye fans will long remember his contribution to Ohio State basketball.

 Until then, Dennis Hopson will settle for his place in the school's records books, but his place should be in those rafters.

 I would really like to thank Dennis Hopson for the opportunity to do this story.
-He was not only a great Buckeye on the court, but a great ambassador for Ohio State to this day. -JDB-
+He was not only a great Buckeye on the court, but remains a great ambassador for Ohio State today. -Birm-